-After summary reflections representing each of the several sections, special remarks were given by Dr. Sung-Bae Jin, president of the Hyo Jeong Academic Foundation, as an orientation for future academic projects.
+After summary reflections representing each of the several sections, Dr. Sung-bae Jin, president of the Hyo Jeong Academic Foundation gave special remarks, as an orientation for future academic projects.

-Then, the shared resolution to form the IAAP as a new network of scholars committed to peacebuilding, under the auspices of the Universal Peace Federation, was read by Dr. Thomas Selover, president of Professors World Peace Academy-International in Korea.
-Dr. Thomas G. Walsh, the chair of UPF-International, offered congratulatory remarks, and the signing of the Resolution for IAAP was led by Nobel laureate in chemistry Dr. Mario J. Molina, thus concluding the World Peace Academic Conference.
+Then, I, Dr. Thomas Selover, president of Professors World Peace Academy-International in Korea read the shared resolution to form the IAAP as a new network of scholars committed to peace building, under the auspices of the Universal Peace Federation.
+Dr. Thomas G. Walsh, chair of UPF-International, offered congratulatory remarks, and Nobel laureate in chemistry Dr. Mario J. Molina led the signing of the Resolution for the International Association of Academicians for Peace, thus concluding the World Peace Academic Conference.